-Police Chief: Woman Accused Of Urinating On Potatoes In Walmart Turns Herself In
+Police Chief: Woman Accused Of Urinating On Potatoes In Walmart Facing Charges After Turning Herself In

 According to police, the woman is accused of urinating on a bin of potatoes after entering the store.
 She left soon after.

+Police identified that woman as Grace Brown.
+She is now being charged with criminal mischief, open lewdness, disorderly conduct and public drunkness.
+She is awaiting a preliminary hearing.

+Brown has faced alcohol-related charges in the past, including drunk driving by a minor.

-When customers heard the news, they couldn’t believe it.
+When customers heard the news about Brown’s alleged act, they couldn’t believe it.

 “That’s really gross; it’s like gross.
 Why do it?
 She must be ill or something,” said customer Tai Rid Wan.